marcelclaro/Neuatomic_beta/README.md

 ## Usage
 Documentation is  still a work in progress.

-The `Example` notebook has a minimal example of how to use the code.
+The `Example` jupyter notebook has a minimal example of how to use the code.
-Requires the sample data available at: https://github.com/marcelclaro/Neuatomic_beta/releases
+It requires the sample data available at: https://github.com/marcelclaro/Neuatomic_beta/releases

 Brief description of the files:

 - `system.py`: Parameters container
 - `crystal.py`: Generic crystal data structure, .cif and DFT data reader, and graph constructor
-- `hamiltonian_irrep.py`: Convert Hamiltonian matrix to flat irreducible representations
+- `hamiltonian_irrep.py`: Convert a Hamiltonian matrix to flat vector of irreducible representations.
 - `trainwithband.py`: Training algorithm
-- `edgesegnn.py` (or `edgesegnnO2.py` for SO(2) projection version): Equivariant message passing network based on SEGNN with addition to edge attribute output
+- `edgesegnn.py` (or `edgesegnnO2.py` for SO(2) projection version): Equivariant message passing network based on SEGNN, modified to output edge attribute in addition of node attributes.
 - `tensorproducts.py` (or `tensorproductsO2.py` for SO(2) projection version): Tensor product PyTorch modules
 - `tightbinding.py`: Basic calculations (Bandstructure, DOS, and dielectric constant) from a graph.
 Native in PyTorch, use dense matrices and full diagonalization, suitable for small graphs.
 - `tightbinding_scipy.py`: Same as above but native on sparse SciPy matrices and Chebyshev polinomial approximations, suitable for larger systems.